Doctor Who: The Doctor

 Fourteen actors have portrayed the Doctor in a leading role in Doctor Who.

 Left to right from top row: William Hartnell, Patrick Troughton, Jon Pertwee, Tom Baker, Peter Davison, Colin Baker, Sylvester McCoy, Paul McGann, Christopher Eccleston, David Tennant, Matt Smith, Peter Capaldi, Jodie Whittaker, and Ncuti Gatwa.

 The Doctor was initially shrouded in mystery.
-In the programme's early days, the character was an eccentric alien traveller of great intelligence who battled injustice while exploring time and space in an unreliable time machine, the "TARDIS" (an acronym for Time and Relative Dimension in Space), which notably appears much larger on the inside than on the outside.
+In the programme's early days, the character was an eccentric alien traveller of great intelligence who battled injustice while exploring time and space in an unreliable time machine, the TARDIS (an acronym for "Time and Relative Dimension in Space"), which notably appears much larger on the inside than on the outside.
 (Note: When it became an entry in the Oxford English Dictionary, the word "TARDIS" often came to be used to describe anything that appeared larger on the inside than its exterior implied.)

 The initially irascible and slightly sinister Doctor quickly mellowed into a more compassionate figure and was eventually revealed to be a Time Lord, whose race are from the planet Gallifrey, which the Doctor fled by stealing the TARDIS.
-Gallifrey was thought to have been the home planet of the Doctor as it was for the other Time Lords.
-In 2020 it was revealed the Doctor came from another world entirely.
+Gallifrey was thought to have been the home planet of the Doctor, as it was for the other Time Lords.
+In 2020, it was revealed that the Doctor came from another world entirely.